stonepros/stone/doc/radosgw/kmip.rst

 an error occurs.
 Of course you can turn this into a regular python script if you prefer.

-Configure the Ceph Object Gateway
+Configure the Stone Object Gateway
 =================================

-Edit the Ceph configuration file to enable Vault as a KMS backend for server-side encryption::
+Edit the Stone configuration file to enable Vault as a KMS backend for server-side encryption::

   rgw crypt s3 kms backend = kmip